pramnora/creative-computing/README.md

 220124

-We were introduced to using Adobe Illustrator 'vector based' software...; and, we drew both straight lines/and, too, circular...by empoy8ing the 'pen tool'.
+We were introduced to using Adobe Illustrator 'vector based' software...; and, we drew both straight lines/and, too, circular...by employing the 'pen tool'.
 We also filled the shapes we created in with colours.

 I created a web page...to test if it was possible to save the .svg code pictures/and, then, display it inside of a web page; the answer is, affirmative.